-Planning this trip to China has been really fun because it’s something completely new, a place neither of us has visited before.
+Planning our trip to China was so much fun because it was something completely new, a place neither of us had visited before.
 If you’re planning a trip to China and have absolutely no idea where to start, here are some tips to help get you started.

 I did a lot of research on the best cities to visit in China (this site is a good one).
 The limiting factor for us was time and money, we have four weeks but we want to spend our time in each place without being too rushed and we don’t want to spend too much money on flights across the country.
 This meant we would be keeping our travel to the east side of China.

 We really wanted to experience some diversity, from the busy cities to ancient history and mountains as well.
 This led us to come up with the following itinerary: Catch the train from Hong Kong to Guangzhou, fly from Guangzhou to Beijing then fly from Beijing to Hangzhou, bus from Hangzhou to Huangshan and back again, then fly from Hangzhou back to Hong Kong.